Commonwealth Prac Payment

 'Need to work' criteria

-To meet this requirement, you must be able to provide evidence that you worked on average more than 15 hours a week in a 4-week ‘evidentiary period’ (unless you make an application on the basis of exceptional circumstances).
+To meet this requirement, you must be able to provide evidence you worked on average more than 15 hours a week in the 4-week ‘evidentiary period’.

 Income criteria